MakeCents-NYC/woocommerce-gateway-precisionpay/readme.txt

 == Changelog ==

+= 3.4.0 =
+* New Feature: Refunds - Refunds can now be initiated through WooCommerce order page.

+= 3.3.3 =
+* Minor bugfixes and some UI updates.

 = 3.3.2 =
 * Bugfix for edge case where a user who gets automatically logged in after placing the order would have to hit the place order button a second time.